sstsimulator/sst-macro/docs/manual/manual.md

 The use case above is emulation, exactly reproducing MPI functionality.
 In skeletonization or simulation, SST/macro will mimic as closely as possible the original application, but avoids as much computation and as much memory allocation as possible.
-This allows to pack in as many simulated MPI ranks as possible into your single `sstmac` process.
+This allows packing in as many simulated (virtual) MPI ranks as possible into your single `sstmac` process.

 \section{What To Expect In The User's Manual}
 This user's manual is mainly designed for those who wish to perform experiments with new applications using existing hardware models.